 We know that, on average, there are six children in every classroom who have a parent with symptoms of anxiety and depression – and that figure doesn’t include children whose parents have other mental illnesses such as schizophrenia, personality disorders and post-traumatic stress disorders.

-On average, eight children in every classroom are affected by parental mental illness, but identifying them isn’t always easy.
+Identifying children who have parents with a mental illness isn’t always easy.
 Without support or intervention, 70% of them will develop mental health problems in their youth, and 40% will require treatment by the age of 20.

 Our Time’s ‘Who Cares?’ training enables schools and colleges to identify and support students affected by parental mental illness and raise awareness of the issue amongst their peers and staff.

 The training equips staff with simple but powerful skills and key learning developed collaboratively by teachers and health professionals.
 The aim is not for staff to become therapists or counsellors, but to create an environment where stigma is reduced and students who have an unwell parent are supported positively and don’t feel singled out.

 Our Time uses a whole-school approach, so we encourage as many members of management and school staff to attend the first training session as possible.
 The second session is specifically designed for staff who are in direct and regular contact with children and young people, so you may wish to be more selective about who attends this.

 - Build staff’s confidence around parental mental illness

 - Demonstrate how the application of staff’s existing skills can support affected students, without requiring expertise in mental health or counselling